hongaar/bandersnatch/README.md

 Optionally deploy to GitHub, S3, etc. using your preferred CD method if needed.

+## Todo

+- [ ] Better code coverage
+- [ ] Choices autocompletion in REPL mode

 ## Contributing

+Contributions are very welcome.
+Please note this project is in a very early stage and the roadmap is a bit foggy still...

 ```bash
 # Clone and install